bibhistctxt/bibhistctxt.github.io/_posts/2022-07-11-merneptah-stele.md

 ### Discovery of the Stele

 When you enter Merneptah’s Mortuary Temple, you’re standing in what’s called the First Court.
 When Petrie was excavating it he found at the back left corner of the court (that’s the south-west corner) a large, black, granite stele lying flat on the dirt floor.

+{% include figure image_path="/assets/images/beyond-apologetics-merneptah-stele/07_merneptah_mortuary_temple_annotated.jpg" caption="The stele's find-site in the first court of Merneptah's mortuary temple" %}

-It was over 10 foot long, over 5 foot wide, and more than a foot thick.
+The stele was over 10 foot long, over 5 foot wide, and more than a foot thick.
 It clearly used to stand up straight, but had toppled over at some point during the 3,100 years between Merneptah building the Temple, and Petrie’s arrival.
 Petrie didn’t know it, but this stele was going to be the highlight of his expedition, and the highlight of his career.

 On the upward facing side they found an inscription written by Amenhotep III describing his various building projects including his mortuary temple, the Luxor temple, and the third Pylon at Karnak.[^9]